 - how to find the best routes and the options to get where you want to go, and

 You absolutely need to know about the Hyperdia website.
-It covers almost most transport options available.
+It covers most transport options available.
 You just plug in where you want to go from and to within Japan.
 Then select the date and time of day, and select or deselect any options you don’t want to use.
-For example if you are travelling with the JR Pass (which I’ll cover later) you’ll want to deselect the Nozumi Shinkensen option.
+For example if you are travelling with the JR Pass (which I’ll cover below) you’ll want to deselect the Nozumi Shinkensen option.
 You can use this website for something as simple as finding how long a subway ride between two stops takes, check the time for the last train back to your accommodation or look at all the options for travelling from one side of the country to the other.

 I use this site extensively for both pre-planning my trips and for checking options on the go when I’m in Japan.
 Like most things related to transport in Japan – it’s very reliable.